-The main layout which is now set up in the new display room is an O gauge layout donated to the Museum, named Wetheringsett & Brockford.
-This layout, is a more or less accurate depiction of Brockford station on the MSLR back in its early years, the 1900s and 1910s.
+The main layout in the new display room is an O gauge depiction of Brockford station on the MSLR back in its early years, circa 1910.
 With Brockford station today being the location of the Museum, this layout is excellent means of showing visitors how the site has changed in the last hundred years, giving them a great comparison to what was there then, and what is here now.
 The layout was donated to the Museum by a friend of the Middy and well known model maker, Peter J. Wilde.

-Also kindly donated with the layout are numerous ready to run O gauge rolling stock custom made to depict the stock of the original Mid-Suffolk Light Railway Company, and some of the neighbouring Great Eastern Railway, which would have both work on the line back in it’s early years.
-These include numerous MSLR and GER wagons, a set of three 4 wheel 5 compartment coaches, depicting the original Middy passenger train, two Great Eastern designed horseboxes, one in GER livery and the other in that of the MSLR, and most of exciting of all, a ready to run model of one of the original 3 MSLR 0-6-0 tank engines.
+The O gauge rolling stock are models of the original Mid-Suffolk Light Railway Company vehicles, and some from the neighbouring Great Eastern Railway, which would have worked on the line in it’s early years.
+These include a set of three 4 wheel 5 compartment coaches, depicting the original Middy passenger train, two Great Eastern designed horseboxes, one in GER livery and the other in that of the MSLR, together with a model of one of the three original MSLR Hudswell, Clarke 0-6-0 tank engines.

-With the layout now fully set up and ready to run, and the finishing touches to the couch body, including curtains and a visitor access ramp complete, our new model railway display room will be open and running for many of the museums open days this summer, which are every Sunday till the end of August.
-In particular for our special events this year, which include our Hornby Collectors Day on the 7th of August, and our Steam Railway Gala on the 10th and 11th of September.
-Hope to see you here this summer.
+With the layout now fully set up and ready to run, and the finishing touches to the coach body, including curtains and a visitor access ramp complete, our new model railway display room will be up and running for the museum’s open days this summer, which are every Sunday and Bank Holiday 28th May – 28th August and our Steam Railway Gala on the 9th and 10th of September.